-The rest of this paper is organized as follows: in Section(\ref{setup}), we present set-up for separable models. in the second section, we use $\delta\cN$ formalism to arrive at observational parameter.
-In Sections(\ref{sec DBI speed limit}), we apply this method to the the multi-speed DBI in speed limit, and in Section(\ref{constant sound speed}), it is applied to DBI with constant sound speed.
+The rest of this paper is organized as follows: in Section \ref{setup} , we present set-up for separable models and use $\delta\cN$ formalism to arrive at observational parameter.
+In Sections \ref{example} , we apply this method to the multi-speed DBI in speed limit, and DBI with constant sound speed.